IEAWindTask37/IEA-15-240-RWT/README.md

 *OpenFAST*:
 * The OpenFAST input files are compatable with OpenFAST-v3.0.
 This can be compiled [from source here](https://github.com/OpenFAST/openfast.git) or precompiled Windows binaries are [available for download](https://github.com/OpenFAST/openfast/releases/latest/download/windows_openfast_binaries.zip).
 More information on installing and running OpenFAST is available in [OpenFAST documention](https://openfast.readthedocs.io/en/master/).
 * NREL's Reference OpenSource Controller (ROSCO) is required.
 This can be compiled [from source here](https://github.com/nrel/rosco) or precompiled binaries for all platforms are [available for download](https://github.com/NREL/ROSCO/releases/).
+The version of the ROSCO controller can be found in the header of the [DISCON.IN](https://github.com/IEAWindTask37/IEA-15-240-RWT/blob/3a00f7f38a6373f6b026aef5878b671ca7af3605/OpenFAST/IEA-15-240-RWT-UMaineSemi/IEA-15-240-RWT-UMaineSemi_DISCON.IN#L2)

 *HAWC2*:
 * HAWC2 can be acquired from its [homepage](https://www.hawc2.dk/).
 The DTU Basic Controller can be obtained from its [repository](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController).